top of page

 We can photograph all types of artwork including 3D:

-Artwork needs to be delivered to our studio, either in person or by courier, and be left with us for several days so that we can colour match the image.
+Artwork needs to be delivered to our studio, either in person or by courier, and be left with us for several days so that we can photograph and colour match the image.

 We recommend submitting your artwork unframed to capture a cleaner image - however we can remove reflections caused by the glass if this is not possible.